rmeliana/FabAcademy/docs/4Computer Controlled Cutting/4Computer Controlled Cutting.md

 # 4. Computer Controlled Cutting

-## Assignment

-* Group assignment:
+## Group assignment
 * characterize your lasercutter's focus, power, speed, rate, kerf, and joint clearance;
 * document your work (individually or in group).

-*   Individual assignments

-    * Design, lasercut, and document a parametric press-fit construction kit, which can be assembled in multiple ways.
-Account for the lasercutter kerf;
-    * cut something on the vinylcutter.

-## Group assignment
 **All of the test files were created using Autodesk Fusion 360 by the lab technician Leonardo Nazário.
 And then, we made the conversion for `.dxf` files.**

 ### Material